-You have found the page that contains my sample telecommuting proposal!
+You have found the page that contains my sample telecommuting proposal template!
 Feel free to adapt this to your own work situation as you see fit – no need to give me credit.
-All that I ask: if you find this template helpful, share it with someone who wants to telecommute!

 Thanks, and enjoy!